 0.8 µs GI is used

-If the PPDU bandwidth is 20 MHz and the EHT-MCS is less than [10], then BCC is used.
+If the PPDU bandwidth is 20 MHz and the EHT-MCS is less than 10, then BCC is used.
 Otherwise, LDPC is used.

 The PPDU is an EHT MU PPDU, compressed mode (non-OFDMA), transmitted to a single user, and without puncturing.